jhallen/exorsim/doc/mdos-intro.md

 <p>In this mode, E is a modal editor like vi.
 You type commands (see the
 list below) into a prompt.
 You move the "current line" pointer using the arrow keys, scrolling keys (F3 - F6) or by executing one of the commands.
-If you type the insert command, the cursor jumps into the text at the current line.
+If you do not have line numbers and type the insert (I) command, the cursor jumps into the text at the current line.
+If you do have line numbers and type the number (N) command, the cursor jumps into the text at the specified line.
 When you are done inserting new lines, hit F1 to get back to the command prompt.</p>

 <p>At any time you can switch between scroll mode or crt mode by hitting F2
 or F1.</p>